mikosa/s3scan/README.md

 $ chmod a+x price.sh
 ```
 That is it, you are now ready to start
+(Make sure you have the aws-cli installed and the authentication stored by using the AWS Configure command)

-make sure that you can contact the aws s3 api using this unit test command (more of an integration test):
+First let's make sure that you can contact the aws s3 api using this unit test command (more of an integration test).
+This test will do a head test and will work if you define a bucket.

 ```sh
 $ s3scan -t -b
 ```